hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/subdivision_surface.rst

    Controls how much the subdivision surface should be pulled towards the vertex.
    Similar to edge creases, but allows individual vertices to be creased.

+Limit Surface
+   Places vertices at the surface that would be produced with infinite levels of subdivision (smoothest possible shape).

 Properties
 ==========